RheaKallely/git-tutorial/README.md

+# Git Version Control Tutorial

+## Basic Version Control using Github Desktop

+Check out the slides [here](https://docs.google.com/presentation/d/10KpKDJYZdpAfZhK_YtrPJZJqOGL0hqMvNc5FFcaS0Rk/edit?usp=sharing) for the tutorial

-# Version control with Git using terminal
+## Advanced Version Control using Terminal

 1. Creating a new repository on the command line: